WanluLiuLab/yasim/Readme.md

 ---

 YASIM is a read simulator for Next- and Third-Generation bulk RNA Sequencing with Alternative Splicing and realistic Gene Expression Profile.
 It can be used to benchmark various of tools that claimed to be able to detect or quantify isoforms.
-Here we wouls provide detailed guidance on usage of YASIM.
+Here we would provide detailed guidance on usage of YASIM.

 This documentation is a small instruction for users of YASIM.
-For those who's interested in internals of YASIM, please refer to Development Essentials.

 ## Installation